ITINERARY: WEEKEND IN AMSTERDAM

-Going to the office second time after the social distancing period, didn’t positively affected my working motivation, but when I came home I was motivated more than ever to finally book a trip.
+Going to the office second time after the social distancing period, didn’t positively affect my working motivation, but when I came home I was motivated more than ever to finally book a trip.

 I just asked the companion are you in.
 Nodding more than nodding was the answer.